QuickLogic-Corp/qorc-sdk/quickstart.rst

    ::

-     /usr/share/gcc-arm-none-eabi-9-2020-q2-update/bin/arm-none-eabi-gcc
+     "current directory path"/arm_toolchain_install/gcc-arm-none-eabi-9-2020-q2-update/bin/arm-none-eabi-gcc

-5. If the path settings need to be permanent, it can be added to the ~/.bashrc or ~/.bash_profile.
+5. If the path settings need to be permanent, it can be added to the :code:`~/.bashrc` or :code:`~/.bash_profile`.

    Examples and illustrations are for example here: https://stackabuse.com/how-to-permanently-set-path-in-linux/